gurrrrrrett3/vrchat-jellyfin/README.md

 go to the web interface, select media, and copy the link. paste the link into the vrchat client to play the media

+## Tips
+- If the player has a switch between **Video** and **Stream**, use **Stream**
+- I've personally had better luck with the Unity video player over the AVPro one, but both should work
+- If you change the video encoding settings, 720p (the default) works best for most devices.
+I wouldn't go above 1080p unless you have a smaller group or high upload bandwitdh.

 ## Docker

 A docker image is provided for easy deployment